spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 # Provision Virtual Machines

 In this section, you will create a VM template in VMWare vCenter from the Edge installer ISO image and clone that VM template to provision three VMs.
 Think of a VM template as a snapshot that can be used to provision new VMs.
 You cannot modify templates after you create them, so cloning the VM template will ensure all VMs have *consistent* guest OS, dependencies, and user data configurations installed.

-This tutorial example will use [Packer](https://www.packer.io/) to create a VM template from the Edge installer ISO image, and later, the guide will use [GOVC](https://github.com/vmware/govmomi/tree/main/govc#govc) to clone the VM template to provision three VMs.
-You do not have to install these tools (Packer, GOVC) on your Linux machine.
+This tutorial example will use [Packer](https://www.packer.io/) to create a VM template from the Edge installer ISO image, and later, it will use [GOVC](https://github.com/vmware/govmomi/tree/main/govc#govc) to clone the VM template to provision three VMs.
+You do not have to install these tools (Packer, GOVC) on your Linux development environment.
 Instead, this section will use our official tutorials container as a jump host with already installed tools. <br />

 ## Create a VM Template

 Use the following heredoc script to create a file, **.packerenv**, containing the VMWare vCenter details as environment variables.
 You will need the server URL, login credentials, and names of the data center, data store, resource pool, folder, cluster, and DHCP enabled network.
 <br />